ustun/reactjs-introduction/README.md

 data changes over time and to build these applications rapidly and robustly.

 Usually it is not an easy job to create interface, but why exactly is that?
-Let's consider about a server-side web system.
+Let's consider a server-side web system.
 We pull the data out of the database, then feed that data to a template later and finally we have the HTML output.
 In many applications, for example in PHP, Django or Rails, this is an easy operation.
 We can abstract this operation as a function that takes some